sharizard/portfolio-workshop/README.md

 ```

 #### Update scripts block
-Update the script block with the following snippet
+Update the script block with the following snippet.
+Since we're using SASS to style our portfolio, we need some tools to convert sass files to css files.
+Using node-sass-chokidar is one way to achieve our goal.

 ```
 "scripts": {